Seasawher/cs50web-capstone/README.md

 * **View Quiz**: Users including guests can see detail of a quiz.
 This page should display:
   * ✅ title of the quiz
   * ✅ body of the quiz
+  * ✅ who is the author
+  * ✅ timestamp when it was posted
   * how many times solved
   * percentage of correct answers
   * ✅ form to submit answer